Climdyn/auto-AUTO/README.md

     conda env create -f environment.yml
     conda activate auto2

 and the code is installed.

+#### Testing the installation

 You can test the Jupyter notebooks present in the [notebooks folder](./notebooks).
 For instance, running